Over the course of my life, some of the best project ideas I’ve had were sparked by movies.

 It is a comedy-drama movie that is based on the true story of an obscure French chef who, to her surprise, was nominated as the private chef of the late French president Francois Mitterand.

-This food memoires movie that takes place at the picturesque Elysees Palace is a delight for foodies and is available to watch on Netflix.
+This food memory movie that takes place at the picturesque Elysees Palace is a delight for foodies and is available to watch on Netflix.

-What I found fascinating about this movie that I watched some French unknown classic terroirs/regional dishes being professionally and meticulously made step by step.
-Cabbage timbale was one of those eye-catching delicacies.
+What I found fascinating about this movie is that I watched some French unknown classic terroirs (regional dishes) being professionally and meticulously made step by step.
+Cabbage Timbale was one of those eye-catching delicacies.

-Timbale which means in French a “deep dish”, refers to a sort of filling that is completely enclosed in a crust.
-That crust could be vegetable leaves or dough.
+Timbale is a French word that means a deep dish, and refers to a sort of filling that is completely enclosed in a crust.
+The crust could be vegetable leaves or dough.

 I found Cabbage Timbale to be a genius alternative to rolled cabbage leaves.
-In the middle Eastern tradition, cabbage leaves are rolled individually which is a fairly laborious recipe that we seldom have time for it nowadays.
+In the Middle Eastern tradition, cabbage leaves are rolled individually which is a fairly laborious recipe that we seldom have time for nowadays.

-Don’t get daunted by the photo, if you can crack an egg, you probably can make this dish.
+Don’t be daunted by the photo.
+If you can crack an egg, you probably can make this dish.
 Watch this step-by-step video, and try to come up with your own version with a variety of filling.
-The sky of your limits.
+The sky’s the limit!